thomastiotto/Memristor-Models/PYTHON model/frontend/experiments/README.md

 ## Experiment Setup (experiment_setup.py)
 Responsible for the setup of the experiment and provision of parameters to the memristor.
-Namely, the `Experiment` class is the generalized setup that, when called, takes a number of values, such as the memristor model and the time step among others, while the `YakopcicSET` class provides those.
-Here the parameters can be supplied to change the model in `old_experiment.py`
+Namely, the `Experiment` class is the generalized setup that, when called, takes a number of values, such as the memristor model and the timestep among others.
+Currently, given there are two models tested, two experiment setups exist:  `OldYakopcic` and `NewYakopcic` for the old and new models respectively.

 ## Functions (functions.py)
 Contains all the functions used in the project that are not related to initialization or the experiment setup.

-The `interactive_iv` function creates voltage pulses based on parameters such as _on_ and _off_ voltages among others.
+`interactive_iv` function creates voltage pulses based on parameters such as _on_ and _off_ voltages among others.
 When done, it concatenates all the pulses, as well as creates the resulting _time_ array.

-The `generate_wave` function is responsible for actually constructing the array for the voltage pulse(s), depending on the set number of cycles.
+`generate_wave` function is responsible for actually constructing the array for the voltage pulse(s), depending on the set number of cycles.
 This involves creating four segments: rising, on-time, falling, and off-time, which are concatenated (with the total array if not the first pulse) and returned after.

-The `solver2` function is used to calculate the state variable with the differential equation provided by a memristor model (namely, Yakopcic).
+`solver2` function is used to calculate the state variable with the differential equation provided by a memristor model (namely, Yakopcic).
 Given a starting point _x0_, the solver uses the Euler step to iteratively calculate the state variable _x(t)_ using the voltage _v(t)_ and the previous state variable _x(t-1)_.

+`plot_images` takes data such as voltage and current among others and uses those to produce visual output of the results.
+This function can also generate debug plots, depending on the supplied input.

 ## Yakopcic Memristor Model (yakopcic_model.py)
 Contains the old and new (more interest is on the latter) Yakopcic memristor models.
 This involves